fusion5/x86-64-linux-cpu-trap-flag/README.md

 Tested under: 64 bit Linux

-The x86 CPU trap flag generates an interrupt request after each opcode is executed;
+The x86 CPU can be configured to generate an interrupt request after each opcode that it executes;
-this is used, for example, by IDE debuggers to execute programs step by step and to highlight the current line of source code being executed.
+this is used, for example, by IDE debuggers to execute programs step by step and to highlight the relevant line of source code.

 The repository contains two programs that demonstrate the use of the trap flag in Linux, one is written in assembly code and the other mostly in C code.

+For this README file some familiarity with C code, assembly language and Linux is assumed.

 ## Usage